top of page

 B: Are there no other spirits left in the house? 'tis but the noon of night!

-S(smirks): We won't be talking of Spirits at this hour, my Lord (B looks affright)
+S(smirks): We won't be talking of spirits at this hour, my Lord (B looks affright)

 B: A poacher, Scrope, should at least wait 'til the gamekeeper is asleep! (frowns) now, we shall (looks around) - Taffy! come here! - raise our glasses on this blessèd spot once more 'ere we part: